We Get What You Pay For

 “For social development of trial and error, the fullest possible opportunity for the free play of the human mind is an indispensable prerequisite.
 The history of civilization is in considerable measure the displacement of error which once held sway as official truth by beliefs which in turn have yielded to other truths.
 Therefore, the liberty of man to search for truth ought not to be fettered, no matter what orthodoxies he may challenge.
 Liberty of thought soon shrivels without freedom of expression.
 Nor can truth be pursued in an atmosphere hostile to the endeavor or under dangers which are hazarded only by heroes.”

 As for me, where I presently enjoy some measure of free speech, I seek no control over others, which maybe means I take no side in the battle… can that be possible?
 If yes, is it also palatable?
-I’m almost certain some will feel such a stance shirks responsibility.
-Could I be almost certain unless I felt a tad guilty about it, myself?
+I’m almost certain someone will feel such a stance shirks responsibility – and could I even be “almost certain” unless I felt a tad guilty about it, myself?
 So am I this mere spectator?
 I claim to be no hero; I’m also no soldier, so… a diplomat?
-I’m trying not to be a recluse, so I’ve just laid out an argument of disinterest as amounting to uninterest?
+I’m trying not to be a recluse, so… er, I’ve just laid out an argument of disinterest as amounting to uninterest?

 I’ve been trying to comprehend and advocate for free speech insofar as its permissibility respects an audience to listen and think and decide on their own.
 In light of what I’ve been considering about speaker and audience, I’m almost prompted to recalling E. B. Hall’s overused summary of Voltaire: “I disapprove of what you say, but I will defend to the death your right to say it.”
 (What Hall meant has been the subject of discussion, but the gist isn’t lost in translation.)